hdfchain/hdfd/docs/README.md

 **6. Simulation Network (--simnet)**

-When developing Decred applications or testing potential changes, it is often extremely useful to have a test network where transactions are actually mined into blocks, difficulty levels are low enough to generate blocks on demand, it is possible to easily cause chain reorganizations for testing purposes, and
+When developing Hdfchain applications or testing potential changes, it is often extremely useful to have a test network where transactions are actually mined into blocks, difficulty levels are low enough to generate blocks on demand, it is possible to easily cause chain reorganizations for testing purposes, and